|Nutrition Facts (per serving)|

 Made with a fresh mozzarella cheese filling, the meat mixture is flavored with Italian seasonings, a little garlic powder, and some Parmesan cheese.
 They make an excellent appetizer or snack, or serve them with your favorite sauce and pasta, or spaghetti squash to keep this meal low carb.

-If keeping them low carb isn't a consideration, use this recipe mixture for baked meatballs.
+If keeping them free of breadcrumbs isn't a consideration, use this recipe mixture for baked meatballs.
 Just stuff them with mozzarella and bake them following these directions.
 If you don't eat beef, these baked barbecue chicken meatballs could be the solution.

 1 1/2 pounds ground beef (chuck or sirloin, 85 percent to 90 percent lean)